OneCrazyCoder/MMOGamepadOverlay/README.md

 If you want the full list, check *Source\GlobalConstants.cpp* in the source code.

-### Multi-button assignment

-You can assign 4 buttons at once in the case of the D-pad, analog sticks, and the "face buttons" (ABXY or X/Square/Triangle/Circle).
-For example:

-    [Scheme]
-    DPad = MoveTurn
-    LStick = MoveStrafe
-    RStick = Mouse
-    # Below treats face buttons like a D-pad
-    FPad = Move

-Each of these (including the analog sticks) are otherwise treated as 4 separate buttons like "LStickUp" or "DPadDown", etc. when want to assign each direction to a separate command.

 ### Button actions

 When the *property name* is simply the button name by itself like in the above examples, it is treated as the action "press and hold".
 So in the earlier ``R2 = RMB`` example, the right mouse button will be pressed when R2 is, held for as long as R2 is held, and released when R2 is released.